thinktecture/relayserver/docs/development-getting-started.md

 so far and does not mean that this is the only way to deploy and use RelayServer.

-It might be the case that your specific use case demands or favours a different component layout, i.e. combining the management- and statistics API together into a single host project, or even putting all server components together.
+It might be the case that your specific use case demands or favours a different component layout, i.e. combining the management API and RelayServer together into a single host project, or even putting all server components together.